Schneider and Associates Insurance Agencies

 We are an independent insurance agency proud to serve the state of Florida including Newberry, FL, Micco FL, Gainesville, FL, and Jonesville, FL.

 Living in Florida comes with its own unique risks, but we’re here to help.
 Our agents live locally, so they understand the challenges Florida-living can pose.
-They take the time to get to know you and what’s important to you so that we can find the right coverage at the right price to bring you peace of mind.
+They take the time listen to your needs and get to know what’s important to you so that we can help you find the right coverage at the right price.

-Since our founding in 2003, Schneider and Associates Insurance Agencies have worked with one goal in mind: to protect you and everything important to you.
+Since our founding in 2003, Schneider and Associates Insurance Agencies have worked with one goal in mind: to help protect you and everything important to you.
 Whether you’re looking to insure your home, your family, or your business, we have the right insurance solutions to meet your budget.
-We work with some of the nation’s top-rated insurance companies to provide you with a variety of options to find the comprehensive coverage you need.
+We work with some of the nation’s top-rated insurance companies to help you find the coverage you need.

 Get Your Insurance Quote